 Am I correct to assume you worked for Capitol Records (seeing most of your credits on Capitol), and is that how the April Wine cover came about?

 Yes, from 1983-1989 as stated I worked on staff.
 After 1989 work with various labels.
 Being a staff designer projects required different approaches.
 Some had art attached, logos and cover art concepts supplied by the artist and management, others needed a full exploration.
+I was assigned the project which needed a cover concept for April Wine with the title Animal Grace.
+From this point I was responsible for coming up with ideas to represent the concept for presentation to artists, management and marketing.

 Were you familiar with the band and/or their music?